tdwg/vocab/documentation-specification.md

 ### **2.3 Versioning model** ###

-Resources associated with TDWG standards MAY change over time.
+TDWG standards and their components (Section 2.2) are resources that MAY change over time.
 TDWG uses a versioning model that relates the current resource and versions of the resource that have changed over time.
 The purpose of the versioning model is to enable a user to start with the current resource or any version of the resource and trace the changes that have occurred to that resource over time (Fig. 5).

 ![](graphics/version-model.png)